AlgebraicJulia/GATlab.jl/docs/src/concepts/theories.md

 # Theories

-A theory in Gatlab consists of two parts.
+A theory in GATlab consists of two parts.

 1. A Julia value of type `Theory` that describes the theory.
 2. A module named by the theory with various Julia types that give us handles